Mathrandom7910/Minecraft-OG-Username-Finder/README.md

  # OG Username Finder

-ok, let's make this quick.
+1 just don't move the jar out of it's folder, and you're good (it will attempt to create files in it's current folder)

-1 just don't move the jar out of this folder, and you're good 2 run the program using the bat file, if there is no bat file, then just run the jar, and it will create all necessary files 3 why does a FREE ide have better grammar checking than PAID grammarly?
+2 run the program using the bat file, if there is no bat file, then just run the jar, and it will create all necessary files